JashandeepSidhu712/DSA/Recursion/Introduction.md

 In the context of programming, a recursive function is a **function that calls itself with a modified version of the input until it reaches a base case**, where the function doesn't call itself anymore.
 The base case is essential to prevent infinite recursion and to ensure the function eventually stops.

+## BASE CONDITION
+Every recursive function must have a base case, also known as the **terminating condition**.

+It defines the scenario in which the function stops calling itself and returns a result directly without further recursion.

+Without a base case, the recursive function would keep calling itself indefinitely, leading to a stack overflow or an infinite loop.

+## RECURSIVE CASE
+In addition to the base case, a recursive function also has a recursive case.
+The recursive case is the part where the function calls itself to solve a smaller subproblem.
+This step is crucial to break down the original problem into smaller instances until it reaches the base case.

+## CALL STACK
+When a function is called, the program uses a data structure called the "call stack" to keep track of the function calls and their associated local variables.
+For each recursive call, a new stack frame is added to the call stack, and it gets removed when the base case is reached or when the function returns a value.

 ## Stack Overflow
 A stack overflow occurs when a program exhausts the available space in the call stack.